Baptistemontan/leptos_i18n/docs/book/src/declare/01_key_value.md

 - Ranges
 - Plurals

-The next chapters of this section will cover them, apart for literals, those are self explanatory.
+The next chapters of this section will cover them, apart from literals, those are self-explanatory.